research-cheese/sleepyask/README.md

 ```

 ## Sample code
-There are multiple config methods:
+There are multiple ways to configure authentication with ChatGPT:
 Email + Password
 ```python
 config = {